 First, pipe the mushroom caps: hold the pastry bag at a 90-degree angle about 1/2 inch from the parchment paper.
 Using firm and even pressure, squeeze out a round meringue disc about 2 inches in diameter and 1 inch high.
 Stop squeezing, then twist the bag and lift it from the meringue to get a clean “break” from the cap.
 Repeat in regular intervals on the baking sheet until you have approximately 2 dozen mushroom caps.
-You can smooth out the tops of your mushrooms by wetting your index finger and lightly running it along the caps.
+You can smooth out the tops of your mushrooms by wetting your index finger and lightly running it along with the caps.

 Next, pipe the mushroom stems.
 Again position the bag perpendicular about 1/2-inch from the baking sheet.
 Begin squeezing the bag to form a 1-inch round base.
 Continue to squeeze as you slowly and evenly draw the bag up, forming a tapering stem about 1.5 inches tall.
-Use the remaining meringue to pipe as many stems as possible—some stems invariably tilt and collapse, so you should always make extras.
+Use the remaining meringue to the pipe as many stems as possible—some stems invariably tilt and collapse, so you should always make extras.

 Bake the meringues at 200 degrees for about 90 minutes, turning them halfway through the cooking time to ensure even cooking.
 The meringues should be hard and dry to the touch, and you should be able to easily lift one from the parchment.
 Once the meringues are done, turn off the oven and let them sit in the oven for several hours or overnight.